FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 • Seasons of 100 receptions or more, career: Marshall 6, Jerry Rice 4.

-• Rice had a ridiculous season in his thirties: 122 catches, 1,848 yards, 15 TDs at age 33 in San Francisco, with Steve Young (mostly) as his quarterback.
+• Rice had a ridiculous season in his 30s: 122 catches, 1,848 yards, 15 TDs at age 33 in San Francisco, with Steve Young (mostly) as his quarterback.
 But grade a little on the curve for Marshall’s age-31 year.
 He was with his fourth team, the Jets, in 2015, with Ryan Fitzpatrick as his quarterback.
 Marshall put up 109 catches, 1,502 yards, 14 touchdowns.

 • I have always found this amazing about Marshall: He has had 1,200-yard receiving seasons with four teams.
 The best seasons he had, per team, in his first four NFL stops: